- Must visit

 Discover the best of Livorno — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Livorno trip today.

 Service is often included or modest.
-Rounding up or leaving EUR 1-3 in cafes is enough; about 5-10% in restaurants for very good service.
-Taxis are usually rounded up.
+Round up or leave €1-2 in cafes, 5-10% in restaurants for good service, and round up taxi fares.

 Official public transport app

-Port Of Livorno, Livorno -> Livorno Centrale, Livorno
+Port of Livorno -> Piazza Grande, Livorno

 Find answers to the most common questions about traveling from Imperia to Livorno by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Livorno, this guide helps you travel smarter and with confidence.